cgat-developers/ruffus/doc/tutorials/new_tutorial/transform_in_parallel.rst

     However, By letting *Ruffus* manage your pipeline parameters, you will get the following features for free:

-        #. only out-of-date parts of the pipeline will be re-run
+        #.
+Only out-of-date parts of the pipeline will be re-run
-        #. multiple jobs can be run in parallel (on different processors if possible)
+        #.
+Multiple jobs can be run in parallel (on different processors if possible)
-        #. pipeline stages can be chained together automatically
+        #.
+Pipeline stages can be chained together automatically.
+This means you can apply your
+           pipeline just as easily to 1000 files as to 3.

 .. _new_manual.transform_in_parallel